Sniffing/log-back/README.md

 ### Todos
-1. The result from google cloud are paginated, need to account for this.
-~~2.
-Implement end point for life events~~
-3. Review caching for the simple get all query on both text and keywords, should cache that too?
+1. Review caching for the simple get all query on both text and keywords, should cache that too?

 # Set up
 Outside of the fileds included in with this repo, an additional three addition things are needed: